osrg/libsai/doc/Files.md

 libsai.{c,h} calls SAI functions and provides more abstracted functionalitieis (e.g. create_new_route), and main.c calls these abstracted functionatilies to implement the sample application.
 The ideal case is that libsai.{c,h} work on other SAI implementations (e.g. broadcom SAI) as well (but it's just a hope and not tested).

+# linux/linux-image.deb
+This is a linux kernel compiled with rocker software switch enabled.

+Installing this kernel requires only to execute "dpkg -i linux-image.deb", thanks to debian tools for creating a .deb package of a kernel.
+The dpkg command also takes care of the grub setting and kernel module placing, so you really need to care nothing.

+The kernel is compiled using the config and the source code of Ubuntu Server 15.04, so the base system to install this kernel must also be Ubuntu Server 15.04.
+(Installing this kernel into other versions of Ubuntu or even to other distributions may break the system.)

+The difference of this kernel between the original destribution version are that the following configs are enabled to user rocker software switch:
+- CONFIG_NET_SWITCHDEV=y
+- CONFIG_NET_VENDOR_ROCKER=y
+- CONFIG_ROCKER=m